DynaCharter/DynaCharter/README.md

 ## Copyright Disclaimer

-Some assets used in DynaCharter are borrowed and recreated from Dynamix, created by C4Cat Entertainment Limited.
+Some assets used in DynaCharter are borrowed and recreated from Dynamix (C4Cat Entertainment Limited) and Dynamite (TunerGames).